selsamman/aws-classify/aws-classify-common/README.md

 * Complex data with classes and cyclic structures can be passed and returned
 * Instances of classes that implement methods are created for each session
 * The lambda member functions can also call methods that are implemented in one or more browsers
-* Takes care of complexity in setting up AWS Lambda, S3, DynamoDB for sessions, and Websockets on the AWS Gateway
+* Eliminates all the complexity of setting up AWS
+## AWS Configuration
+These AWS resources are automatically configured and deployment is fully automated:
+* Lambda Functions with code to wrap your classes
-* Deployment is fully automated using the Serverless framework
+* Web Sockets using the AWS Gateway
+* Dynamo DB for managing sessions
+* A static website on S3 using Cloudfront with an SSL certificate.
 ## Installation

 On the project that implements the lambda functions